tomarus/gosyslogd/README.md

 Regex lists are stored in /etc/gosyslogd.
 The filename must be the same as the syslog tag.
 Only tags which have a regex list are monitored.

-Unmatches messages are published to a Redis channel "logging" and stored in a PostgreSQL database in a table called "log_YYYYMM".
+Unmatched messages are published to a Redis channel "logging" and stored in a PostgreSQL database in a table called "log_YYYYMM".

 Matched messages are stored in a Mongo DB capped collection.
 The name